NillionNetwork/nillion-docs/docs/python-client-reference.md

   str
 - **Raises:**
   **TypeError** – When using bindings, the input party name provided (e.g. “InputPartyName”) must match the input party name in the Nada program.
-Othersiwe, we get a TypeError.
+Otherwise, we get a TypeError.

 #### Example